Flat glass recycling fee

 Disposal or collection of flat glass waste

-You dispose of your flat glass waste at a VRN collection point.
+You must dispose of your flat glass waste at a VRN collection point.
 Is there no collection point near you?
-Then you can request a container.
+Then you can rent a container (in Dutch).
 You can then have the container collected or exchanged.